 Customer jobs – the functional, social and emotional tasks customers are trying to perform, problems they are trying to solve and needs they wish to satisfy.

-A customer profile should be created for each customer segment, as each segment has distinct gains, pains and jobs.
+A customer profile should be created for each customer segment, as each segment has distinct ‘jobs to be done’, pains and gains.

 Gain creators – how the product or service creates customer gains and how it offers added value to the customer.

 Pain relievers – a description of exactly how the product or service alleviates customer pains.